SMARTER: A Data-efficient Framework to Improve Toxicity Detection with Explanation via Self-augmenting Large Language Models: Preliminary Setup

 \subsection{Data}

-We select 2 benchmark datasets that cover distinct yet still relevant concepts to toxic content moderation and derive from them 3 classification tasks. \begin{itemize} \item \textbf{HateXplain}, introduced by \citet{mathew2021hatexplain}.
+We select 2 datasets that cover distinct yet still relevant concepts to toxic content moderation and derive from them 3 classification tasks. \begin{itemize} \item \textbf{HateXplain}, introduced by \citet{mathew2021hatexplain}.
 Consisting of posts collected from 2 social media sites Gab and Twitter (now X), this dataset contains 20,148 samples annotated by crowdworkers of the Amazon Mechanical Turks (AMT) platform on 3 labels \textit{Hate, Offensive} and \textit{Normal}. \item \textbf{Latent Hate}, curated by \citet{elsherief2021latent}, focuses on covert hate speech collected from Twitter.
 With 19,112 samples also annotated by AMT workers, this dataset's primary label space contains 3 high-level categories: \textit{Not Hate, Implicit Hate, Explicit Hate}.
-The authors also assigned the subset of 4,153 tweets of the \textit{Implicit Hate} category a label among 6 secondary fine-grained categories: \textit{White Grievance, Incitement to Violence, Inferiority Language, Irony, Stereotypes and Misinformation, Threatening and Intimidation}. \end{itemize} Detailed \textit{definition} of the terminologies associated with the labels are also included, allowing us to integrate these contexts into the explanation in downstream applications in a fashion similar to \citet{yang2023hare} and \citet{nghiem-daume-iii-2024-hatecot}.
-We hereby refer to the 3 classification tasks based on their distinct label spaces of as \textit{HateXplain, Latent Hate, Implicit Hate} respectively. \autoref{tab:test_data} summarizes the main components of these datasets and the split for training, validation and testing.
-Appendix \ref{apx:data} describes these pre-processing steps.
+The authors also assigned the subset of 4,153 tweets of the \textit{Implicit Hate} category a label among 6 secondary fine-grained categories: \textit{White Grievance, Incitement to Violence, Inferiority Language, Irony, Stereotypes and Misinformation, Threatening and Intimidation}. \end{itemize} Label \textit{definitions} are included, enabling context integration into explanations following \citet{yang2023hare} and \citet{nghiem-daume-iii-2024-hatecot}.
+We denote these three tasks as \textit{HateXplain}, \textit{Latent Hate}, and \textit{Implicit Hate}. \autoref{tab:test_data} summarizes data splits; preprocessing details are in Appendix~\ref{apx:data}. \autoref{fig:exp_example} provides an example of the explanation produced by our model on \textit{Latent Hate}.